Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Introduction

 \section{Introduction}

-Robot learning has attracted growing interests in integrating machine learning with robot control system to solve various robotic tasks, such as manipulation \cite{shridhar2023perceiver}, navigation \cite{schumann2024velma}, mapping and localization \cite{lajoie2023swarm}.
-In recent decades, behavior-cloning agents \cite{goyal2023rvt, ze2023gnfactor} have demonstrated notable success in effective training with only a few demonstrations and direct implementation on real robots.
+\IEEEPARstart{R}{obot} learning has attracted growing interest in integrating machine learning with a robot control system to solve various robotic tasks, such as manipulation \cite{shridhar2023perceiver}, navigation \cite{schumann2024velma}, mapping and localization \cite{lajoie2023swarm}.
+In recent decades, behavior-cloning agents \cite{goyal2023rvt, ze2023gnfactor} have demonstrated notable success in effective training with only a few demonstrations and direct implementation in real robots.
 Benefiting from vision-language observations, current multi-task behavior-cloning methods focus on utilizing multi-modal data to efficiently execute complex manipulation tasks with visual observations.
 For instance, PerAct~\cite{shridhar2023perceiver} utilizes a PerceiverIO Transformer \cite{jaegle2021perceiver} to encode language goals and RGB-D voxel observations, subsequently generating discretized robotic actions.
+3D Diffuser Actor \cite{ke20243d} introduces a novel 3D denoising transformer that integrates 3D visual scene representations, language instructions, and proprioception to predict noise in 3D robot pose trajectories.

 However, most existing language-conditioned behavior-cloning methods \cite{jaegle2021perceiver, goyal2023rvt, ke20243d} assume that the skills mastered by a robot remain unchanged over time in real-world 2D scenarios, and focus on training policy model on a fixed set of manipulation tasks.
-They are resource-constrained when undertaking new skills and handling novel objects with intricate structures \cite{wan2023lotus}.
+As shown in Fig.~\ref{fig: motivation}(a), they are generalization-constrained when undertaking new skills and handling novel objects with intricate structures \cite{wan2023lotus}.
 To address this scenario, the embodied robots—\emph{like human}—should be capable of learning novel challenging manipulation skills in a continual learning manner.
 For instance, a home robot in the open-ended world is expected to consecutively learn various novel manipulation skills with demonstrations of behavior, and timely meet the evolving needs of its owners.
-Generally, a trivial approach for this scenario involves retraining the robot on all past and novel data, which leads to a large computational burden and high cost of memory storage, thereby is limited in real world unstructured 3D applications.
+Generally, a trivial approach for this scenario involves retraining the robot on all past and novel data, which leads to a large computational burden and high cost of memory storage, thereby is limited in real-world unstructured 3D applications.